 "It’s time for us.
-The market’s ready (for a DRI plant).
+The market’s ready (for a HBI plant).
 If I can’t do it here, I’ll do it somewhere else,” he said April 19 in an address to the Society for Mining, Metallurgy & Exploration conference in Duluth.